Global Payroll

 Calculation and Timeliness

-Employers are responsible for accurately calculating and timely payment of employees’ wages.
+Employers are responsible for accurate and timely payment of employees’ wages.
 Employees must provide all necessary information, such as work hour records, for accurate payroll calculation.

 Late payments can result in orders from the competent authority for the employer to pay within a specified period, as per Article 27.